 Conducting testing and demonstrations of interoperability which, at a minimum, meet the requirements imposed by OASIS and JTC 1 policies and rules.

-Addressing issues with the Profiles that prevent performing work item ‘c’ in a repeatable, automated fashion.
+Addressing issues with the Profiles and Test Tools that prevent performing work item ‘c’ in a repeatable, automated fashion.
 NOTE: The existing ISO/IEC profiles and BSP 1.1 both used a different testing methodology which may not be amenable to automation.

-Performing ongoing maintenance of the Profiles within this TC.
+Performing ongoing maintenance of the Profiles within this TC (including after they become ISO/IEC JTC 1 standards).

 Scope of Work

-The scope of the work is limited to the WS-I Basic Profile, Basic Security Profile, and Reliable Secure Profile Working Groups Final Materials.
+The scope of the work is limited to performing maintenance as well as minor modifications that enhance interoperability on the WS-I Basic Profile, Basic Security Profile, and Reliable Secure Profile Working Groups Final Materials as well as enhancements to the test tools.

 A list of deliverables: